Azure/bicep-registry-modules/avm/res/document-db/database-account/README.md

 ### Parameter: `enableFreeTier`

-Default to false.
 Flag to indicate whether Free Tier is enabled.

 - Required: No
 - Type: bool